GOP's McCarthy pressured to 'figure out' speaker race

 Some Republicans appear to be growing uneasy with the way House Republicans have taken charge after the midterm election only to see the chamber upended over the speaker’s race in their first days in the new majority.

-Colorado Republican Ken Buck said he did not encourage McCarthy to step aside.
-“I told him he needs to figure out how to make a deal to move forward,” he said.
+Colorado Republican Ken Buck voted for McCarthy but said Wednesday that he told him “he needs to figure out how to make a deal to move forward” or eventually step aside for someone else.

 McCarthy has vowed to fight to the finish for the speaker’s job in a battle that had thrown the new majority into tumult for the first days of the new Congress.